To contact me:

 Well, I wish.

-Gizmodo made a funny piece about me that explains it better:
+Gizmodo made a nice piece about me that explains it better:

 Meet the relentless engineer that brings vintage computers back from the dead

-I have a very well equipped basement lab, originally dedicated for serious startup work, but which I now put to good use just for fun stuff.
-Like building R2-D2 and vintage computer restorations.
-Which is a great outlet for my engineering passion, since they don't let me turn the knobs in the lab at work anymore.
-Under the pseudonym CuriousMarc, I record and publish these wacky enginerding adventures on YouTube.
+My well-equipped basement lab, which was originally dedicated to serious startup development work, is now put to fun use for R2-D2 building, test equipment, and vintage computers restorations.
+Which is an outlet for my engineering passion, since they don't let me turn the knobs in the lab at work anymore.
+Under the pseudonym CuriousMarc, I make videos of these enginerding adventures on YouTube.

-As you'll quickly realize, I have a particular liking for high-end, over-engineered, breakthrough engineering pieces that could not be replicated today.
+As you'll quickly realize, I concentrate on highly engineered, tour-de-force pieces that represent the best of their time and could not be easily replicated today.
 The more clever and contrived the better.
-In my choice of pieces, I pay particular attention to the beauty of the engineering and design.
-I want to celebrate engineering so good, it has inadvertently turned into timeless art.
+In my choice of pieces, I also pay attention to the intrinsic beauty of the engineering and design.
+I want to celebrate engineering so good, it has accidentally turned into art.